-Part II-Adjusted Gross to Income From the Virgin Islands
+Part II-Adjusted Gross Income From the Virgin Islands

 Line 17.
-Enter the total of your and your spouse's IRA deductions attributable to Virgin Islands compensation or earned income (as defined in section 219(f)(1)).
+Enter the total of your and your spouse's IRA deductions attributable to Virgin Islands compensation or earned income.
 To figure this amount:

 - 1. Divide your Virgin Islands compensation or earned income by the total amount of your compensation or earned income, then - 2.
 Multiply the amount of your IRA deduction by the result in 1.
 Figure the amount of your spouse's IRA deduction the same way.